UtrechtUniversity/campylobacter-crisprscape/README.md

 1. Mash with CRISPR loci, and whole genomes

-2. Map (KMA?)
-CRISPR spacers to all downloaded genomes, metagenome assemblies, other databases?
+2. Map CRISPR spacers to all downloaded genomes (bowtie, and KMA?), metagenome assemblies, other databases?

-3. Annotate metagenome contig hits with CAT

-### Files I want to collect and process

-1. Complete CRISPR-Cas locus sequences as fasta
- (make a script to extract from contigs using positions listed by CCTyper)
-    - also make one with only CRISPR spacers (concatenate from CCTyper(?))
-    - and make one with flanking regions to infer and compare genomic location
-    - collect all contigs with CRISPR hits to predict chromosome/plasmid/virus origin?
+3. Assign MLST sequence types to ATB genomes and do whole-genome MLST

-2. CRISPR input file for SpacerPlacer as defined in https://github.com/fbaumdicker/SpacerPlacer?tab=readme-ov-file#spacer_fasta-input-format
+4. SpacerPlacer (see input file format in https://github.com/fbaumdicker/SpacerPlacer?tab=readme-ov-file#spacer_fasta-input-format
  (also requires an extra conversion script?)
-3. Separate CRISPR spacer sequences (provided by CCTyper)
-4. List of number of CRISPR arrays per genome

 ## Problems encountered: